gearboxscott/enable-rh-repositories/README.md

 $ ./enable-rh-repositories.sh -l -f repolist.txt
 ```

-If you don't have `~/.hammer/cli_config.yml` and `~/.hammer/defaults.yml` setup then you will be prompted for a password and will get a error on a missing Organization.
+If you don't have `~/.hammer/cli_config.yml` you will be prompted for a password.
+If you don't have `~/.hammer/defaults.yml` with a default organization then add `-o` or `--org` to your command.

 Once the script is run it will produce a file in the current directory.